lucymait/Frogger/README.md

 ## Potential future features
 Levels of difficulty
-Modal in the beginning for the player to choose character More & better sounds
+Option in the beginning for the player to choose different characters More & better sounds

 ## Lessons learned